Maya Youssef: Musical and academic career

 In July 2014, Youssef appeared at the BBC Proms, playing as a solo artist and as part of an ensemble, with Kuljit Bhamra (tabla) and Adam Oscar Storey (double bass).
-At the end of 2016 she signed a contract to record with the independent record label Harmonia Mundi.
+At the end of 2016 she signed a contract with the independent record label Harmonia Mundi.

 Her debut album Syrian Dreams was produced by Joe Boyd and released in November 2017 under the Harmonica Mundi label.
-Youssef explained, "The main trigger that made me create Syrian Dreams was the Syrian war and the loss of my homeland.
+As Youssef explained, "The main trigger that made me create Syrian Dreams was the Syrian war and the loss of my homeland.
 And it’s only by embarking on that spiritual journey of constant meditation and of finding home within God and within myself that I started to feel consolable and started to feel that I have my own home within me."

-In 2018 she won the Newcomer Award this week at the Songlines Music Awards in London.
-She has performed on the BBC Proms and WOMAD.
+In 2018 she won the Newcomer Award This Week at the Songlines Music Awards in London.
+According to her website, she also has performed at WOMAD festival.
 In May 2019, she was invited by the British Council to play at the European Cultural Festival in Algiers.

 As of 2021 Youssef is the Director of the School of Oriental and African Studies (SOAS) Middle Eastern Ensemble at the University of London.
-Her research at the SOAS involves investigating how music can be used as a healing tool for children in Syrian refugee camps.
+Her research at SOAS includes investigating how music can be used as a healing tool for children in Syrian refugee camps.